Levy35/Val/README.md

   - [Questions](#questions)

   ## Features
-  - **Elegant Design:** Utilizes Google Fonts for beautiful typography.
+  - **Elegant Design:** Incorporates Google Fonts to enhance the visual appeal.
   - **Interactive Buttons:** Users can respond to the Valentine's proposal with "YES" or "NO" buttons, leading to different animated responses.
   - **Error Handling:** An "Error, we need to restart" button appears if the user repeatedly chooses "NO", allowing them to restart the interaction.
   - **Custom Cursor:** Enhances user interaction with a custom cursor.